 The best viewing spots for the parade are on the east side of Michigan Avenue and north on Michigan Avenue by the Water Tower.
 The best spot to see the fireworks is, however, where the parade ends at Michigan and Wacker.
 If you do plan to see the fireworks from this spot, get there before 3:30 as they close the bridge to all traffic.

 If you haven't shopped at Woodfield Mall on Black Friday, then you have never really shopped.
 With over 300 stores and restaurants, the parking lot is quite full by 9:00, and the inside of the mall is a huge sea of humanity.
-The lines to check out your purchases or wait for a table are long but that's part of what makes shopping here such a crazy experience.
-The other part is of course the variety shops and amazing restaurants.
+The lines to check out your purchases or wait for a table are long, but that's part of what makes shopping here such a crazy experience.
+The other part is, of course, the various shops and amazing restaurants.

-The mall is large so if you have specific places you want to visit, view their online map to get a rough idea where you will try to park and how to get from store to store so you don't end up wandering aimlessly throughout the mall.
+The mall is large so if you have specific places you want to visit, view their online map to get a rough idea of where you will try to park and how to get from store to store, so you don't end up wandering aimlessly throughout the mall.

 Long Grove is located 35 miles northwest of Chicago and is accessible only by car.

-The Sound Of Music Sing-A-Long At The Music Box Theatre
+5. The Sound of Music Sing-Along at the Music Box Theatre

 Tickets are $12.50 per person and should be purchased ahead of time as they will sell out.
 The surrounding area has wonderful shops and restaurants within walking distance.
 Duck into Julius Meinl for a steaming hot cup of coffee to take the chill off the day.
 Southport Grocery and Cafe is a great place to grab a bite for breakfast.
 Try the baked french toast stuffed with apples and cheddar cheese.
 It's absolutely delicious.
 Persona sells some great boho jewelry and is one of my favorite jewelry stores.